1. Improving and quantifying bacterial penetration

 High content analysis

-For compounds with an unknown mode of action, we apply two high content profiling methods to obtain information about their influence on distinct cellular pathways.
+For compounds with an unknown mode of action, we apply two high-content profiling methods to obtain information about their influence on distinct cellular pathways.
 The first method is based on impedance spectroscopy.
-Under treatment time-dependent cellular response profiles (TCRP, A) of epithelial cells are captured and mathematically described by fitting parameters.
-Workflow for a typical analysis is shown in B. The compound specific fitting parameters are then compared to those of a reference library of 64 compounds in a clustering analysis (C).
+Under treatment, time-dependent cellular response profiles (TCRP, A) of epithelial cells are captured and mathematically described by fitting parameters.
+The workflow for a typical analysis is shown in B. The compound specific fitting parameters are then compared to those of a reference library of 64 compounds in a clustering analysis (C).
 Compounds with similar effects will group close to each other and reveal the potential mode of action.
-Within the second approach phenotypic changes of mammalian cells are visualized by immunofluorescent staining and evaluated by high content microscopy in comparison to the same reference set of compounds.
+Within the second approach, phenotypic changes of mammalian cells are visualized by immunofluorescent staining and evaluated by high-content microscopy in comparison to the same reference set of compounds.

-Such biological profiling by high-content assays has been successfully applied for evaluation of paleo-soraphens and jerantinine e:
+This biological profiling approach by high-content assays has been successfully applied for evaluation of paleo-soraphens and jerantinine E:

 - Synthesis and biological evaluation of paleo-soraphens.
 Lu HH, Raja A, Franke R, Landsberg D, Sasse F, Kalesse M. Angew Chem Int Ed Engl.
 2013 Dec 16;52(51):13549-52.